(For the Brazilian footballer Ronaldo, click here)

 After the 2016 Champions League final, it was reported that the ex-Manchester United man instructed his agent Jorge Mendes to donate his €600,000 win bonus to a non-governmental organisation.
 Ronaldo has supported the likes of UNICEF, World Vision and Save the Children in the past.

 In 2016, Ronaldo recorded a message for the children affected by the conflict in Syria and made what Save the Children described as a "generous" donation to their cause.

 His Facebook page, in particular, is by far the most popular of any athlete on the platform.
-Ronaldo has over 122 million likes at the time of writing - far more than Messi's 90 million and even further ahead of the top non-footballer, Dwayne Johnson, also known as The Rock, who is back on 58 million.
+Ronaldo has over 149 million followers - far more than Messi's 104 million and even further ahead of the top non-footballer, Dwayne Johnson, also known as The Rock, who is back on 58 million.

-On Instagram, meanwhile, Ronaldo also leads the way among sports stars with 159 million followers.
-That places him second overall, behind only the official Instagram account, having gone ahead of Selena Gomez and Ariana Grande.
+On Instagram, meanwhile, Ronaldo also leads the way as the most-followed person with 335 million followers.
+That places him second overall, behind only the official Instagram account, having gone ahead of Selena Gomez, The Rock and Ariana Grande.